 The Orangery Palace, built in an Italianate style by Wilhelm IV, renowned as the “Romantic on the throne”, was the last building constructed in the park.
 Here, the sensitive plants in tubs spend winter in the plant halls.
 The main palace hall is naturally more ornate, and decorated by copies of Raphael’s works.
 The taste for an Italianate architectural style is also evident in the Roman Baths and the Friedenskirche (Church of Peace).
 The former royal Charlottenhof Palace, designed jointly by architect Karl Friedrich Schinkel and landscape designer Peter Joseph Lenné, offers a fascinating mix of architecture and landscaping.

 Once a year in summer, the park is transformed into a vast stage for events.
 The sounds of classical music and jazz melodies echo through the nightime park, and the event closes with a spectacular firework display, lighting up the night.

 Tickets for Sanssouci Palace

-With the sanssouci+ tickets, available in all Berlin Tourist Infos, you can visit a wide selection of Prussian palaces and parks, including Sanssouci in Potsdam (not valid for the Belvedere on Pfingstberg Hill, Sacrow Palace and the Stern Hunting Lodge).
+With the sanssouci+ tickets, available in all Berlin Tourist Infos, you can visit a wide selection of Prussian palaces and parks, including Sanssouci in Potsdam (except Sacrow Palace and Jagdschloss Stern in Potsdam; except the special exhibitions; reduced admission to the Belvedere on Pfingstberg).